 Majored in Criminal Justice with an emphasis in corrections.

-Certified Peace Officer since 1982 and awarded life-time, permanent Ohio Basic Peace Officer Training Academy Master Instructor Certification in 1994.
+Certified Peace Officer from 1982 - 2009 and awarded life-time, permanent Ohio Basic Peace Officer Training Academy Master Instructor Certification in 1994.

 Q: Please list your affiliations or memberships in any professional and/or industry organizations: